pineppa/42-Piscine-BSQ-Project/readme.md

 -- Initialise the cache with 0 and 1 based on obstacles vs empty space;
 -- Call the solver algorithm: int ft_get_bsq_pos(int \*\*cache, int size);
 -- -- The algorithm substitutes all the 1 with the BSQ and should return the position of the upper left corner (the size can be retrieved via cache\[row\]\[column\])
-- Frees the generated cached information and return; *free*
+- Frees the generated matrix information and return; *free*

 ◦ printer.c: Handles the printing on screen of the solution
 ------------